aws-samples/eks-workshop/content/beginner/115_sg-per-pod/50_deploy.md

 [('--------------------------',), ('Welcome to the eksworkshop',), ('--------------------------',)]
 {{% /output %}}

-As we can see, our attend was successful!
+As we can see, our attempt was successful!

 Now let's verify that:

-* An ENI was attached to the pod
+* An ENI was attached to the pod.
 * And the ENI as the POD_SG attached to it.

-We can find the _eniId_ as an pod `annotation` using this command.
+We can find the ENI ID in the pod `Annotations` section using this command.

 ```bash
 kubectl -n sg-per-pod  describe pod $GREEN_POD_NAME | head -11